shopware/store-api-reference/docs/concepts/search-queries.md

 }
 ```

-In the following we'll go through the different parameters, a criteria can be assembled from in-depth:
+In the following, you will go through the different parameters, a criteria can be assembled in-depth:

 | Parameter | Usage |
 | :--- | :--- |